-The Special Part of the Civil Code deals with specific types of contracts such as sale and purchase, leases, loans, commission agreements, agency agreements, insurance agreements, etc. In addition, the Special Part regulates intellectual property, inheritance matters and non-contractual damages and it sets out conflict-of-laws rules.
+The Special Part of the Civil Code deals with specific types of contracts such as sale and purchase, leases, loans, commission agreements, agency agreements, insurance agreements, etc. In addition, the Special Part regulates intellectual property, inheritance matters and noncontractual damages and it sets out conflict-of-laws rules.

-In addition to the Civil Code, Kazakhstan has specific laws regulating different types of civil law matters (e.g., the Financial Lease Law, the Franchising Law and the Bankruptcy Law).
-However, in the event of any discrepancies between such laws and the Civil Code, generally, the latter will prevail.
+In addition to the Civil Code, Kazakhstan has specific laws regulating different types of civil law matters (e.g., the Financial Lease Law, 41 the Franchising Law 42 and the Bankruptcy Law).
+43 However, in the event of any discrepancies between such laws and the Civil Code, generally, the latter will prevail.

-With certain limited exceptions, the Civil Code permits a contract between a Kazakhstani company and its foreign counterparty to be
+With certain limited exceptions, the Civil Code permits foreign law to govern a contract between a Kazakhstani company and its foreign counterparty.
+In contrast, Kazakhstani law must govern contracts between two Kazakhstani companies.